sosna/sdlt/README.md

 - The default value for `spark.sql.shuffle.partitions` is 200.
 For smaller data, this is too high, while for large data it can be too small.
 The logic depends on the data but, usually, a value up to twice the number of partitions is a good starting point.
 - In addition, repartitioning the data before writing it to disk will help mitigating the issue of the many small files mentioned above.

+Additional information is available in the [Performance Tuning section](https://docs.delta.io/latest/delta-update.html#performance-tuning) of the Delta Lake documentation.

 Once, in a while, it is also considered good practice to manually compact the table.

 ```scala